-Lauren Nowacki9-Minute Read
+Lauren Nowacki8-Minute Read

 When deciding where in the country to move, you could peruse lists of best places to live in the U.S., or you could get almost everything in one place – Maryland.

-If you’re thinking of buying a house in Maryland, this article will provide the tips you need to navigate the process of buying a house in Maryland.
+There’s a lot packed into the ninth-smallest state in the U.S., but there’s still plenty of room for new residents.
+If you’re thinking of buying a house in Maryland, this article will provide the tips you need to navigate the process.

-Ready to enjoy the landscape, scenery and opportunity Maryland affords, but not yet sure where to plant your roots?
+Ready to enjoy the landscape, scenery and opportunity Maryland affords, but you’re not sure where to plant your roots?
 Check out some of our favorite picks from our list of top cities for Maryland real estate.

 Baltimore is the largest city in Maryland and a major seaport.
 Many of its neighborhoods – including its walkable waterfront – are filled with row houses and factories converted into lofts and trendy restaurants.
 Street murals abound in the city, which also hosts several art museums and unique art galleries.